KnowOneActual/python-image-processor/README.md

 # Python Image Processor

-A command-line tool built with Python to bulk resize, convert, and watermark images.
+A command-line tool built with Python to bulk resize, convert, watermark, and crop images.
 This script is designed to automate the repetitive task of preparing images for web use or archiving.

 ## What is this?

 This project is a simple yet powerful Python script that allows you to process an entire folder of images at once.
-You can resize images to a specific width, convert them to different file formats (like JPEG, PNG, or WEBP), and **add a text watermark**.
+You can resize images to a specific width, convert them to different file formats, add a text watermark, and **crop them to a specific aspect ratio**.

 ## Why was this created?